raspberrypilearning/3D-scene/en/step_4.md

 --- /task ---

-You may need to change your chosen backdrop if it has drawn objects on it which you now want to animate to realise your project idea.

 --- task ---

-Now make a background sprite for your scene using your chosen backdrop or by creating your own backdrop.
+Now make a background sprite for your scene using your chosen backdrop, change your chosen backdrop or by creating your own backdrop.

 ![Sprite hills as background](images/challenge2-sprite-hills.png){:width="400px"}